 - 1. The implications of flood protection associated with various alternatives have been determined using a different set of criteria.
 For water supply and other issues, the comparisons were made for the 2020 Existing Condition, 2040 No Project Scenario, and the conveyance alternatives.
 For Flood Projection, for reasons that are explained in this chapter, the comparison has been made between 2022 and 2072 time epochs under conditions of 100-year and 200year floods.
 The reason for this difference in planning horizons relates to the consistency with CVFPP update.
-However, Appendix 7A describes evaluation project alternatives for the reference of 2040 which is consistent with evaluations described in other chapters of the report.
+However, Appendix 7A describes evaluation project alternatives for the reference of 2040, which is consistent with evaluations described in other chapters of the report.
 The use of two different evaluations is somewhat confusing. - 2.
-Another concern is that the implications of the constriction due to the tunnel intake infrastructure have been investigated within a limited area (Sacramento River between American River and Sutter Slough).
-Flood magnitudes due to climate change could potentially be larger, due to various factors such as the potential for increasing frequency of say, the atmospheric river phenomenon.
+The implications of constriction due to the tunnel intake infrastructure have been investigated within a limited area (Sacramento River between American River and Sutter Slough).
+Flood magnitudes due to climate change could potentially be larger, due to various factors such as the potential for increasing frequency of the atmospheric river phenomenon.
 In addition, the changes in hydrology in terms of precipitation occurring more as rain as opposed to snow in the tributary basins may already be how the upstream reservoirs are operated and that could lead to a change in flood magnitudes. - 3.
-Finally, the changes in floods may extend beyond the aforementioned limited area to Delta islands with potential implications for levee stability.
+Change in flood properties may extend beyond the aforementioned limited area to Delta islands with potential implications for levee stability.
 There is very little discussion on how the 100-year and 200-year flood magnitudes were determined.
 Because of climate change, and associated nonstationarity in hydrology, such floods are likely to be large in the future.
 It is not clear why there was no consideration for changing the magnitude of rare floods.

-A clear elaboration of the implications of larger floods due to climate change is needed.
-This analysis needs to be discussed system-wide including Delta levees, not just in the vicinity of major intake structures associated with the project alternatives.
+- 1. A clear elaboration of the implications of larger floods due to climate change is needed.
+This analysis needs to be discussed system-wide including Delta levees, not just in the vicinity of major intake structures associated with the project alternatives. - 2.
+We recommend that additional concerns raised above also be addressed.